nourbenhassen/algolia-airflow-test/README.md

 $ docker-compose --project-directory ./airflow up
 ```

-Once the containers are running, you can go to  http://localhost:8080/ to interact with Airflow UI.
+Once the containers are running, you can go to  http://localhost:8080/ to interact with Airflow UI (login: airflow, password: airflow).

 Please do these  last steps on the UI to finalize the set up:
 \